kidd0/cs6573/README.md

 * http://plaidctf.com/
 * Others at: https://ctftime.org/event/list/upcoming

 Students are allowed only two absences per semester.
-Students will miss considerable in-class discussion and instruction if they miss class, since the class is delivered in an inverted lecture format (lectures on video at home).
+Students will miss considerable in-class discussion and instruction if they miss class, since the class is delivered in an inverted lecture format.

 ## Grading
 * All assignments count equally towards 90% of your grade.